Last updated: April 26, 2023

 This document should be reviewed and updated regularly, as things in your business may change.

-Having an Operating Agreement is especially important if you have more than one member in your LLC.
-It will help to prevent any misunderstandings between members.
+Having a Kansas LLC Operating Agreement is especially important if you have more than one member in your LLC.
+It will help resolve business issues that may arise in the future.

 Operating agreements also help keep your business assets and personal assets separate in the eyes of the court.